SanthoshRaju91/python-learning/README.md

 3. We put and end=' ' at the end of each print, this tells print to not end the line with a newline character and go to the next line.

 4. `from sys import argv` is for programming arguments and input is for user interaction.

+5. `*args` is used for gathering all arguments passed to the function into a single variable args and later can be used to unpack it like `arg1, arg2 = args`.